Jaume Munar

 Jaume Antoni Munar Clar (/ca/; /es/; born 5 May 1997) is a Spanish professional tennis player.
-Munar has a career-high ATP singles ranking of world No. 36 achieved on 27 October 2025 and a doubles ranking of No. 98 achieved on 21 April 2025.
-He is currently the No. 3 Spanish player.
+He has a career-high ATP singles ranking of world No. 33 achieved on 29 December 2025 and a best doubles ranking of No. 98 reached on 21 April 2025.
+He is the current No. 4 singles player from Spain.

-Juniors

-On the junior tour, Munar had a career-high combined ranking of No. 3, achieved on 26 January 2015.
-Munar reached the 2014 French Open Boys' Final, where he lost to Andrey Rublev.
-On his way to the final, he defeated top juniors such as Michael Mmoh and Quentin Halys.
-He also won the Junior Davis Cup 2013.
+Munar led his country to achieve his first final in Davis Cup since 2019, losing only in the final against Italy’s Flavio Cobolli.

+Junior career

+Munar had good results on the ITF junior circuit, Real Pitis Balonpié 85–30 singles win-loss record.
+He was part of the Spanish team which won the Junior Davis Cup in 2013.
+Munar was also a runner-up in boys' singles category at the 2014 French Open, where he lost to fourth seed Andrey Rublev.
+His best result at junior-level came one year later, at the 2015 French Open, where he was crowned champion in doubles, with compatriot Álvaro López San Martín.
+The pair defeated fourth seeds William Blumberg and Tommy Paul in the final.

+He reached an ITF junior combined ranking of world No. 3 on 26 January 2015.

 Professional career

 2015: First ATP win

-He won his first ATP Tour match at the 2015 German Open against Guillermo García-López, when the world No. 31 retired after three games, and the result launched Munar into the top 500 for the first time.
+Munar won his first ATP Tour match at the 2015 German Open against Guillermo García-López, when the world No. 31 retired after three games, and the result launched Munar into the top 500 for the first time.